Proposition 12 - Farm Animal ConfinementProposition 12 Final Rule, the Farm Animal Confinement Initiative management bulletin.

 California regulations require veal calves, breeding pigs, and egg-laying hens to be housed in systems that comply with specific standards for freedom of movement, cage-free design, and specified minimum floor space.
 These regulations also prohibit a farm owner or operator from knowingly confining these specific animals in a cruel manner, as well as prohibits a business owner or operator from knowingly engaging in the sale of shell eggs, liquid eggs, whole pork meat or whole veal meat from animals housed in a cruel manner.

-Sections 1320(e)(4), 1321(f)(4), and 1322(f)(4) of 3 CCR declare that federal purchases, including all USDA Foods are exempt from the limitations established by the Farm Animal Confinement Initiative.
+Sections 1320(e)(4) [Note: The preceding reference is no longer correct.
+Information can be found in Section 1320(e)(2)], 1321(f)(4) [Note: The preceding reference is no longer correct.
+Information can be found in Section 1321(f)(2)], and 1322(f)(4) [Note: The preceding reference is no longer correct.
+Information can be found in Section 1322(f)(2)] of 3 CCR declare that federal purchases, including all USDA Foods are exempt from the limitations established by the Farm Animal Confinement Initiative.
 Therefore, there are no restrictions to egg or pork USDA Foods items when ordered through the FDP.

 When federal and state meal reimbursement funds are used, whether directly by a school food authority or on their behalf, CNP Operators must ensure all procurement transactions for food purchases are compliant with Proposition 12, this includes verifying compliance when monitoring contracts.
 Implementation should be achieved by including Proposition 12 in the following: